page last edited on 19 March 2018

 If you need to include product SKU data into the export file, use the export option Products with Make/Model/Year/Engine (products-mmy-YYYY-MM-DD.csv file format).
 The export option Make/Model/Year/Engine listing gives all the same export data except for the product SKU (mmy-YYYY-MM-DD.csv).

-The fields’ names in the products-mmy-YYYY-MM-DD.csv file should correspond with the level names you set on the Make/Model/Year addon settings page.
+If you already have the addon level structure configured, the fields’ names in the products-mmy-YYYY-MM-DD.csv file should correspond with the level names you set on the Make/Model/Year addon settings page.

 If the value ALL is specified for a field, the SKU will be added to all existing level values (works for predefined levels only).